Our AI Documentation Bot Invented 14 API Routes That Never Existed — 6,000 Users Integrated Against Them

 What actually happened: it didn't

-Three weeks after launch, a customer success manager noticed something odd while helping
+Three weeks after launch, a customer success manager pinged me.
+She was helping a

-a customer: the bot was describing a GET /v2/events/stream endpoint that didn't
+customer and noticed the bot was describing a GET /v2/events/stream endpoint

-match anything in our actual API.
-She flagged it internally.
-We pulled the conversation logs.
+that didn't match anything in our actual API.
+I pulled the conversation logs.

-What we found was worse than a few vague answers.
-The model had generated 14 completely fabricated endpoints across 847 conversation threads.
-These weren't vague suggestions — they were fully formed:
+It was worse than a few vague answers.
+The model had fabricated 14 separate endpoints across 847 conversation threads.
+Not vague suggestions.
+Fully specified:

 POST /v2/webhooks/replay— "replays a failed webhook delivery" (with request body schema, retry logic description, and example response)GET /v2/events/stream— "returns a Server-Sent Events stream for real-time event delivery" (with SSE format example)DELETE /v2/integrations/:id/cache— "clears cached integration state" (with a 204 response description)PATCH /v2/users/bulk— "batch-updates user attributes" (with pagination and rate limit notes)

 Every one of these was plausible.
-They were exactly the kind of endpoints our API should have had.
-The model had interpolated from patterns in our existing routes and constructed logical, believable neighbours.
-This is precisely what makes LLM hallucination so dangerous: it doesn't make things up randomly — it makes things up reasonably.
+Looking at the list now, I still think they're exactly the kind of endpoints our API should have had.
+The model had interpolated from patterns in our existing routes and constructed logical neighbours.
+This is what makes LLM hallucination dangerous in developer tools.
+It doesn't make things up randomly.
+It makes them up reasonably, in your own naming convention, in a way that would fool you too.

-This is the part that genuinely surprised us.
-Our system prompt explicitly instructed the model to use only the retrieved context.
-We'd read the RAG playbooks.
-We'd followed the instructions.
-But the prompt instruction had a critical gap: it told the model to use the context, not to refuse to extrapolate beyond it.
+This is the part that genuinely surprised me.
+Our system prompt explicitly told the model to use only the retrieved context.
+I'd read the RAG playbooks, followed the recipes.
+But the instruction had a gap.
+It told the model to use the context.
+It did not tell it to refuse to extrapolate beyond it.

-The difference matters enormously.
-When a developer asked "Can I replay a failed webhook?" and our vector search returned chunks about webhook configuration and retry policies — but no chunk about a replay endpoint — the model faced a choice: say "I don't know" or synthesise a plausible answer from what it did know.
-GPT-4 is trained to be helpful.
+That difference matters.
+When a developer asked "Can I replay a failed webhook?" and our vector search returned chunks about webhook configuration and retry policies but no chunk about a replay endpoint, the model had a choice.
+Say "I don't know", or synthesise a plausible answer from what it did know.
+GPT-4 is RLHF'd into the ground to be helpful.
 It synthesised.

 THE FAILURE MODE ───────────────────────────────────────────────────── User: "Can I replay a failed webhook?"
 Retrieved context: - Chunk 1: "Webhooks retry up to 3 times on failure" - Chunk 2: "Webhook events have an event_id field" - Chunk 3: "Webhook status can be: pending, delivered, failed" No chunk: "Here is how to replay webhooks" Model reasoning (inferred): "Retries exist.
 Events have IDs.
 Failures are trackable.
 Logically, a replay endpoint should exist."
 Model output: "Yes!
 Use POST /v2/webhooks/replay with the event_id..."
 Reality: endpoint does not exist, never did

 By the time we caught it, the damage was already distributed.
-Our documentation bot's
+Bot responses had been

-responses were being shared in Slack threads, Stack Overflow answers, and internal wikis
+shared in Slack threads, Stack Overflow answers, and internal wikis at customer

-at customer companies.
-We found the fabricated GET /v2/events/stream endpoint
+companies.
+I found the fabricated GET /v2/events/stream referenced in a

-POST /v2/webhooks/replayas a background job — silently failing every time it ran
+POST /v2/webhooks/replay as a background job, silently failing every time

-We were now in an impossible position: build the endpoints the AI had promised, or tell customers the documentation they'd read was wrong.
-We chose a combination of both.
+We had two options.
+Build the endpoints the AI had promised, or tell customers the documentation they'd read was wrong.
+We ended up doing some of both.

 The core architectural change was adding a validation layer between the LLM response and the user.
 Every API endpoint mentioned in a bot response now gets checked against our OpenAPI spec before the response is served: